charlesproye/murfy-cover-app/src/transform/readme.md

         - add missing columns (for ex: in_charge/dishcarge, age of vehicle)
         - Merge fleet info into the time series
 - **processed_tss.main**:
-    goal: Implement a function that:
+    goal: Implement a function:
-        - provides access to any processed time series.
+        - `get_processed_tss(brand)`: provides access to any processed time series.
-        - updates all the processed time series.
+        - `update_all_processed_tss()`: updates all the processed time series.
     Input: raw time series and fleet info provided by the previous steps.
     Output: A single processed time series dataframe per brand that can be used to compute the results we want.
+    Run it as a script to update all the processed time series.